dwp/dataworks-kafka-reconciliation-infrastructure/README.md

 1. Upon ETL Glue job completion, the `manifest_glue_job_completed` Cloudwatch rule will fire.
 This rule will send an SNS message to `kafka_reconciliation` SNS topic.
 1. The receipt of the SNS topic `kafka_reconciliation` is the `athena_reconciliation_launcher` lambda.
 This lambda will launch the `kafka-reconciliation` batch job.
 1. The `kafka-reconciliation` batch job will run Athena queries - comparing data.
 Once finished, the batch job outputs results to S3 location `business-data/manifest/query-output_streaming_main_incremental/results/`
-1. On the presence of objects in the S3 prefix `business-data/manifest/query-output_streaming_main_incremental/results/`, the `kafka_reconciliation_results_verifier` lambda is invoked.
+1. On the presence of objects in the S3 prefix `business-data/manifest/query-output_streaming_main_incremental/results/`, the `kafka_reconciliation_results_verifier` lambda is invoked by an S3 alert.
 1. The `kafka_reconciliation_results_verifier` lambda reviews the items in the S3 location, and alerts via Slack the counts for total and missing exports.
 1. The Slack alerts are sent to `#dataworks-aws-production-notifications` if successful or `#dataworks-aws-critical-alerts` if unsuccessful.